promiseowolabi/aws-datasync-migration-workshop/workshops/object-migration/EN/module3/README.md

     $ aws s3 ls s3://data-migration-workshop-e5819550-1dd0-11eb-9c20-065bc1dc5e74/images/ | wc -l

-You should see the same number of object in the AWS S3 bucket - 200
+You should see the same number of object in the AWS S3 bucket.

 ## Module Summary